• Cody-99 10 months ago

 Policy will never be the key to digital privacy, it must always be accompanied by cryptography.
 The status quo of allowing a third party read and store your messages forever, slurping up all the metadata along the way, is insane.

-• enedil a day ago
+• enedil 10 months ago

 I think it is pretty obvious why Durov did not opt for universal E2EE.
 His main purpose of making Telegram was to make the chat app that is the most usable of all.
 E2EE comes with a cost on user experience which was for him too high.